mfractor/mfractor.github.io/docs/code-analysis/xaml.md

 Validates the elements provided to a resource dictionary supply an `x:Key` attribute to declare their resource dictionary key.

-## Root Element Defines Code Behind Class

-Checks that the root xaml node defines a code behind class using the `x:Class` directive

 ## Row Is Outside Grid Boundaries

 This code analyser inspects usages of the `Grid.Row` attribute and validates that the row provided is within the total rows declared by the parent grid.